WWWL: Change to WWWL

-The WSMB call letters were relinquished in November 2006, when the programming was switched to repeats of shows originated on WWL, becoming "WWWL - WWL On Demand."
+The WSMB call letters were relinquished in November 2006, when the programming was switched to repeats of shows originated on WWL, becoming "WWWL - WWL On Demand".
 The WSMB call sign was picked up by another Entercom station located in Memphis (which became WMFS in 2009).

 On June 30, 2008, ESPN Radio returned to AM 1350, as WWWL became a full-time affiliate.
 On October 14, 2013, WWWL re-branded as 3WL: Sports, Food & Fun; the format would continue to primarily feature sports programming, switching to NBC Sports Radio and featuring a morning show with T-Bob Hebert and Kristian Garic, but with an afternoon lineup featuring lifestyle programming such as Tom Fitzmorris' The Food Show, and John "Spud" McConnell moving from WWL midday to host afternoon drive.

 On February 9, 2017, WWWL began running announcements redirecting 3WL listeners to WWL-FM-HD2, where the format would be moving full-time.
-The next day at noon, WWWL flipped to urban adult contemporary as "Hot 103.7," utilizing new FM translator W279DF to enable its signal to be heard with FM quality.
+The next day at noon, WWWL flipped to urban adult contemporary as "Hot 103.7", using new FM translator W279DF to enable its signal to be heard with FM quality.
 The first song on "Hot" was "Rude Boy" by Rihanna.
 The new format competes with market-leading WYLD-FM and KMEZ with a younger skewing take on the format, focusing solely on R&B hits from the 1990s through today, as opposed to the playlists of its two competitors, who include songs from the 1970s and 1980s.

 On February 14, 2018, WWWL flipped to an urban oldies format, but maintained the Hot branding and on-air staff.
 The station now focuses primarily on classic R&B from the 1970s and 1980s.
 On April 11, 2018, WWWL's FM translator W279DF was replaced by W225CZ, which operates from a taller antenna at 92.9 FM.
 At the same time, the station re-branded accordingly as Hot 92.9.

-On June 28, 2021 WWWL/W225CZ flipped to sports gambling, branded as "The Bet New Orleans."
-The previous urban oldies format and "Hot" branding will continue to air on WLMG-HD2.
+On June 28, 2021, WWWL/W225CZ flipped to sports gambling, branded as "The Bet New Orleans".
+The previous urban oldies format and "Hot" branding continued to air on WLMG-HD2.